 - San Francisco District Attorney's Office

 Membership in the Association is reaching the benchmark of 350 law enforcement officers and supervisors from many of the leading law enforcement agencies in the United States.
-Some members have already served for almost 25 years in law enforcement and many are also current or former members of the U.S. military.
+Some members have already served for more than 25 years in law enforcement and many are also current or former members of the U.S. military.
 The Association has general monthly membership meetings, usually held in Brooklyn, NY.

 Various elected officials and community leaders have been guest speakers at Association events and many entrepreneurs, business leaders and community organizers have been instrumental to the Association's mission and growth.